Human as Points: Explicit Point-based 3D Human Reconstruction from Single-view RGB Images: Experiments

-IntegratedPIFu \cite{chan2022integratedpifu} demands high-resolution images of $1024 \times 1024$ as input, resulting in extended rendering times for preparing the training data of our HaP.
+Note that, IntegratedPIFu \cite{chan2022integratedpifu} typically demands high-resolution images of $1024 \times 1024$ as input, resulting in extensive rendering times for preparing the training data of our HaP.
 To facilitate a quantitative comparison, we trained and tested HaP with the same scans but a lower spatial resolution, i.e., $512 \times 512$.
-We denote the resulting method as HaP-I. Note that IntegratedPIFu still uses images of dimensions $1024 \times 1024$.
-Despite the data discrepancy, our HaP-I still outperforms IntegratedPIFu in terms of CD and P2F on Thuman3.0, as reported in Table \ref{sotaresults}.
+This method is referred to as HaP-I. Despite the data difference, our HaP-I still outperforms IntegratedPIFu in terms of CD and P2F on Thuman3.0, as reported in Table \ref{sotaresults}.

 In addition to fully-implicit learning, recent studies have also explored fully explicit and hybrid processing pipelines, such as ECON \cite{xiu2022econ} and 2K2K \cite{2k2k}.
-Both of them aim to combine two partitions of a human body, whereas HaP aims to generate a human body based on a partial point cloud.
+Both of them aim to combine two parts of a human body, whereas HaP aims to generate a human body based on a partial point cloud.
 While ECON effectively addresses the issue of loose clothing, it still faces challenges related to its rendering-based SMPL refinement method.
-This can introduce SMPL inaccuracies when ECON combines two partial 2.5D meshes, resulting in unexpected outcomes, as illustrated in Fig. \ref{compare1}.
+This can introduce SMPL inaccuracies when ECON combines two partial 2.5D meshes, resulting in unexpected outcomes, as illustrated in Fig. \ref{compare1} (marked with RED circle).
 With our proposed SMPL rectification, HaP consistently outperforms ECON, both quantitatively and qualitatively.

-Besides, 2K2K \cite{2k2k} usually fails to reconstruct human bodies when the Openpose \cite{cao2017realtime} cannot detect all human keypoints due to self-occlusion.
-Therefore, omitting the failure cases of 2K2K, we conducted a re-evaluation of our HaP, denoted as HaP-T.

-The quantitative results listed in Table \ref{sotaresults} indicate that our HaP-T outperforms on both the Thuman3.0 and CityUHuman datasets.
-It is worth mentioning that the visual comparative results shown in Fig. \ref{compare1} reveal the limb absence of the reconstructed surface at occlusion boundaries, attributed to the limited structural information provided by Openpose \cite{cao2017realtime}.
-Compared to 2K2K \cite{2k2k}, our HaP-T can accurately reconstruct the entire human body while maintaining reasonable surface quality.
+Moreover, 2K2K \cite{2k2k} usually fails to reconstruct human bodies when the Openpose \cite{cao2017realtime} cannot detect all human keypoints due to self-occlusion.
+Therefore, omitting the failure cases of 2K2K, we conducted a re-evaluation of our HaP, denoted as HaP-T. The quantitative results listed in Table \ref{sotaresults} indicate that our HaP-T outperforms 2K2K on both the Thuman3.0 and CityUHuman datasets.
+It is worth mentioning that the visual comparative results shown in Fig. \ref{compare1} reveal the limb absence of the reconstructed surface at occlusion boundaries, We consider that 2D keypoints fail to provide accurate 3D human body structural information effectively. (marked with RED circle) Compared to 2K2K \cite{2k2k}, our HaP-T can accurately reconstruct the entire human body while maintaining reasonable surface quality.